-Behavioral science master's degree programs typically encompass several disciplines.
-Programs that award the Master of Science in Behavioral Science are designed to provide an interdisciplinary education that incorporates concepts of psychology, counseling and social work.
-Research is a critical component of most programs, and students learn to understand and analyze human behavior across the life span.
-Graduates of master's degree programs may need to seek certification before being able to practice as behavioral science professionals.
+Master of Science (M.S.) programs in behavioral science are highly interdisciplinary, integrating concepts of psychology, counseling and social work.
+Research is a critical component of most programs, and students learn to analyze human behavior and development.
+Graduates of two-year master's degree programs may need to seek certification before they can practice as behavioral science professionals.

 - Social problems

 - Group dynamics

 Employment Outlook and Salary Info